-- Received, reviewed and challenged reports from assurance providers, including our external Auditor, in respect of key reports and publications including our Annual Report and Financial Statements and our Annual Performance Report; - Received, reviewed and challenged reports from the Head of Audit and Risk on the effectiveness of the company's systems of internal control and risk management systems; - Overseen management's delivery of improvements and risk mitigations that address weaknesses and strengthen the accuracy and completeness of information; and - Received, reviewed and challenged individual internal audit reports, in particular regarding risks to the provision of accurate and complete data and information and how those risks are being mitigated.
+- Received, reviewed and challenged reports from assurance providers, including our external Auditor, in respect of key reports and publications, including our Annual Report and Financial Statements and our Annual Performance Report; - Received, reviewed and challenged reports from the Head of Audit and Risk on the effectiveness of the company's systems of internal control and risk management systems; - Overseen management's delivery of improvements and risk mitigations that address weaknesses and strengthen the accuracy and completeness of information; and - Received, reviewed and challenged individual internal audit reports, in particular regarding risks to the provision of accurate and complete data and information and how those risks are being mitigated.

-Our Assurance Plan affinitywater.co.uk/corporate/about/ governance-assurance sets out the main assurance activities that we either carry out ourselves or engage third-party providers to carry out independently.
-It describes the main categories of information which we report, and the main assurance controls we have in place for each category.
-By delivering against our plan, we ensure that the information we report to customers, stakeholders and regulators is accurate, transparent, reliable, relevant, complete and up to date.
-We consider it essential to demonstrate that we report information on our performance that meets these criteria as part of our commitment to demonstrate that we take ownership of the information we report.

-The Chair of the Audit, Risk and Assurance Committee reported to the Board in respect of the outcomes of the above
+Our Assurance Plan, available at affinitywater.co.uk/ corporate/governance-assurance, outlines the key assurance activities that we either conduct internally or engage third-party providers to carry out independently.
+It details the main categories of information which we report, as well as the main assurance controls we have in place for each category.
+By delivering on this plan, we ensure that the information we report to customers, stakeholders and regulators is accurate, transparent, reliable, relevant, complete and up to date.
+We consider it essential to demonstrate that the performance information that we report meets these criteria, as part of our commitment to taking ownership of the information we disclose.
+The Chair of the Audit, Risk and Assurance Committee reported to the Board in respect of the outcomes of the above.

-The activities referred to above and detailed in full in our Assurance Plan lead the Board to conclude that all data and information which the company has provided to Ofwat during 2023/24 and which we have published in our Annual Report and Financial Statements and Annual Performance Report in our role as water undertaker was accurate and complete with no material exceptions to report.
+The activities referred to above and detailed in full in our Assurance Plan lead the Board to conclude that all data and information which the company has provided to Ofwat during 2024/25 and which we have published in our Annual Report and Financial Statements and Annual Performance Report in our role as water undertaker was accurate and complete with no material exceptions to report.